 How to Prevent Malaria While Traveling in Africa

-- Take malaria prophylaxis- The three most popular malaria prevention medications are doxycycline, Atovaquone/proguanil (Malarone), and Mefloquine (Lariam).
+- Take malaria prophylaxis- The best way to reduce your risk of contracting malaria while traveling in Africa is to take malaria pills.
+The three most popular malaria prevention medications include doxycycline, Atovaquone/proguanil (Malarone), and Mefloquine (Lariam).
 They each have their pros and cons.
 One might be better than the others for your circumstances.
 For a complete breakdown of each of these medications, check out my malaria guide here.
-I prefer doxycycline because it protects you against the most types of malaria, is commonly available, and is lower cost than the other two.
+Some people suffer from serious side effects from taking antimalarials.
+Malarone tends to have the fewest side effects.
+On my trips, I have taken doxycycline because it protects you against most types of malaria, is commonly available, and is lower cost than the other two.
 Doxycycline is effective everywhere in Africa.

-- Use a good bug spray- I recommend something with a high concentration of DEET like Repel 100 Insect Repellent.
+- Use a good bug spray- I recommend something with a high concentration of DEET.
+I like Repel 100 Insect Repellent.
 I hate putting chemicals on my skin but it is better than the alternative.
 This stuff contains 98.11% DEET and remains effective for up to 10 hours.

 Here is a bit of information about how the disease is spread: